Uizard Screenshot: Convert screenshots to editable mockups with AI

 How do we find design elements in a screenshot?

 Neural networks learn by copying what they see, so they are extremely data-hungry and need a lot of examples.
-So, to turn screenshots into editable UI mockups, we need a lot of UI design examples.
+So, to turn screenshots into components, we need a lot of UI design examples.
 Luckily for us, Uizard has over half a million users, so our system has plenty of mockup examples to work with.

 We need a fancy mathematical model (aka a neural network)